csiro-data-school/2020-03-03_training/_episodes/02-practice-learning.md

 implications for how we teach novices.

 ## Cognitive Development and Mental Models

+## Class question
+> What is knowlegde?
+(Draw out their mental model and activiate prior understanding) {: .discussion}

 Effective learning is facilitated by the creation of a well-founded mental model.
 A mental model is a collection of concepts and facts, along with the relationships between those concepts, which a person has about a topic.
 For example, a long-time resident of the United